aneeskhan47/laravel-pagination-merge/README.md

 ### Security

-If you discover any security related issues, please email kingkhan2388@gmail.com instead of using the issue tracker.
+If you discover any security-related issues, please email kingkhan2388@gmail.com instead of using the issue tracker.

 ## Credits